ActiveInferenceInstitute/ActiveInferenceJournal/GuestStream/GuestStream_044/Transcripts/Prose/gs044-1_ActInf GuestStream 044.1 ~ Tsuchiya & Saigo, Category Theory, Consciousness, Integrated Information.wav.sentences.csv_transcript.md

 Even though it looks extremely small, the number of the neurons they have is more than one million, right?

 1:24:54 _Daniel:_
-I think in that order, yes.
+In that order, yes.
 Around a million.

 1:24:57 _Nao:_
 Yeah.
-So IIT would naturally predict that the causal connection or integrated information arising from this 1 million neurons within “I Am” are going to be really massive.
+So IIT would naturally predict that the causal connection or integrated information arising from this 1 million neurons within the ant are going to be really massive.
 It's very difficult to disconnect in any way, in any meaningful way.
 However, interaction between a single ant to the another ant has a much less direct causal relationship.
-And therefore the local minima or local maxima of the PHI value is going to be very huge within each ant.
+And therefore the local minima or local maxima of the Phi value is going to be very huge within each ant.
 But when you combine or when you treat all these lots of ants, it definitely does bring some kind of intelligent and complex kind of behavior.
 But phenomenality is not there at that level.
 Phenomenality, consciousness, lives within this maximum level of integrated information, pretty much like what we talked about in timescale stuff.